-A subset of biometric technologies, touch sensor technologies can be incorporated into existing biometric systems already widely deployed for authenticating driver identity.
-These biometric systems require that a driver register a fingerprint, which can then be used by in-vehicle systems, such as for unlocking doors or starting the vehicle.

-Not all touch-based systems rely on the same underlying technology.
-One touch system is being developed in cooperation with NHTSA and the DADSS Program (discussed above).
-This system would require the driver to interact with the touch technology before operating the vehicle through a biometric scan, and the derived data from that scan would then be used to measure and precisely quantify the driver's BAC.
-This is done through a method known as spectroscopy, utilizing detection of light absorption at a particular wavelength from a beam of near-infrared light reflected from within the subject's tissue, similar to shining a light under the driver's fingertip or palmer side of the hand.
-Other systems, however, use other metrics, such as SOBRsafe, which advertises that it measures the alcohol emitted through the pores in the fingers.
-While the DADSS touch system does not include any technology to identify the driver or subject, the privacy implications of identifying drivers through biometric data that can be linked to a particular individual are numerous, mainly being the direct linkage of data to the individual and the amount of information that can be collected from biometric identifiers.
+A subset of biometric technologies, touch sensor technologies can be incorporated into existing biometric systems already widely deployed for authenticating driver identity.20 These biometric systems require that a driver register a fingerprint, which can then be used by in-vehicle systems, such as for unlocking doors or starting the vehicle.21 biometric scan, and the derived data from that scan would then be used to measure and precisely quantify the driver's BAC.
+This is done through a method known as spectroscopy, utilizing detection of light absorption at a particular wavelength from a beam of near-infrared light reflected from within the subject's tissue, similar to shining a light under the driver's fingertip or palmer side of the hand.23 Other systems, however, use other metrics, such as SOBRsafe, which advertises that it measures the alcohol emitted through the pores in the fingers.24 While the DADSS touch system does not include any technology to identify the driver or subject, the privacy implications of identifying drivers through biometric data that can be linked to a particular individual are numerous, mainly being the direct linkage of data to the individual and the amount of information that can be collected from biometric identifiers.